What's the past tense of "leap"?

 What's the past participle of "leap"?

-Is “leap” a regular verb?
+Is "leap" a regular or irregular verb?

 How is "leap" used in different tenses?

-What are some example sentences with “leap”?
+What are common idioms with "leap"?

 Sources